Zuikyo/ZIKRouter/Documentation/English/TypeChecking.md

 + (void)registerRoutableDestination {
     [self registerView:[EditorViewController class]];

-    //If the protocol is not inherited from ZIKViewRoutable, there will be compile error [self registerViewProtocol:ZIKRoutable(NoteEditorInput)];
+    //If the protocol is not inherited from ZIKViewRoutable, there will be compile warning [self registerViewProtocol:ZIKRoutable(NoteEditorInput)];
 }